lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 }
 ```

-The following command builds this application for the [nRF52840 Development Kit from Nordic][nordicsemi] that we're using as reference.
+The following command builds this application for the [nRF52840 Development Kit from Nordic][nordicsemi] that we're using as a reference.
 As usual, you can follow along with any board (or emulation target) and you should see a similar output.

 ```bash
 $ west build --board nrf52840dk_nrf52840 --build-dir ../build